Alabama’s Latest Botched State Killing Once Again Shows the Cruelest Method of Execution

 From 1900-2010, 7 percent of all lethal injection executions carried out in the United States were botched, far more than for hanging, the firing squad, the electric chair, or the gas chamber.
 Over the last decade, as death penalty states have turned to new and untested drugs and drug combinations, the situation has only gotten worse.

-More than ever, there is a very real risk that anyone put to death by lethal injection will suffer some version of Jones’ fate.
+More than ever, there is a very real risk that anyone put to death by lethal injection will suffer some version of James’ fate.

 But rather than openly address lethal injection’s fatal flaws, Alabama, like other death penalty states, has tried to hide them and to make it hard to know when its executions are botched.